Beaches & Coastal Japan / 日本の海辺と海岸

 Omi Maiko (Otsu City)

-Although Shiga Prefecture has access to neither sea nor ocean, it is home to Lake Biwa, the largest freshwater lake in Japan, which people flock to during the summer for a nice, refreshing dip.
-Omi Maiko Beach is counted among the eight most scenic spots on Lake Biwa, and is popular among families as a child-friendly beach because of its gentle waves and 3-km-long stretch of sand.
-Just a 2-minute walk from Omi Maiko Station on the JR Kosei Line, the beach is also easy to access, and visitors can enjoy swimming, fishing, cycling, camping, and other activities while enjoying the magnificent scenery of Lake Biwa, its white sandy beaches, the lush pine forests and the mountains in the distance.
+Shiga Prefecture, another inland prefecture, is home to the largest freshwater lake “Biwako” [Lake Biwa], referred to as the “Mother Lake” in Japan, and is a nice and refreshing place to dip in the water during summer.
+Omi Maiko Beach is one of the “Eight Views of Biwako [Lake Biwa]” and a child-friendly beach with the gentle waves and 3Km long stretch of sand.
+The beach is also easy to access, being just a 2-minute walk from Omi Maiko Station on the JR Kosei Line, and visitors enjoy swimming, fishing, cycling, camping, and other activities while enjoying the magnificent scenery of Biwako [Lake Biwa] of the white sandy beaches, the lush pine forests and the mountains in the distance.

 Fukui